Show us the money: EU seeks billions of euros to revive economy

 Italy’s proposal is a pan-European market, where smaller companies can raise capital, building on its “minibond” legislation in 2012 that allows unlisted companies to issue.

-That could be part of a EU capital-market union, building on the euro zone’s banking union, but that will need to closely involve London, the leading financial center in Europe.
+That could be part of a EU capital-market union, building on the euro zone’s banking union, but that will need to closely involve London, the leading financial centre in Europe.

 Twenty-six Italian family businesses, including one that makes organic jam, issued bonds in the past two months, raising 1 billion euros combined, according to the Italian treasury.

-Reporting by Robin Emmott, James Mackenzie, Gavin Jones, Francesca Landini, Martin Santa, Jan Strupczewski, Valentina Za; Writing by Robin Emmott; Editing by Rosalind Russell and Susan Fenton
+“This is not just about funding small companies per se, it is about funding high growth companies,” said Nicolas Veron, an expert on capital markets at the Bruegel economic think-tank in Brussels.
+“They start small but the ones you are really interested in are the ones with the high growth potential.”
+(Reporting by Robin Emmott, James Mackenzie, Gavin Jones, Francesca Landini, Martin Santa, Jan Strupczewski, Valentina Za; Writing by Robin Emmott; Editing by Rosalind Russell)